Amazon Connect and Mindful integration guide

 Phone Numbers

-Quick access: Configuration > Phone Numbers
+Configuration > Phone Numbers

-On the Phone Numbers page, provision as many PSTN numbers as needed and assign a number to each Call Target in your Organization.
+On the Phone Numbers page, provision as many PSTN numbers as needed and assign a number to each Call Target in your organization.
 This is the number to which you will send inbound calls for callback treatment.

 Datastore configuration

-A Data Set Template contains a collection of Data Keys that allows the Mindful Datastore to store customer data during the callback request process.
+A Data Set Template contains a collection of Data Keys that allows Mindful Datastore to store customer data during the callback request process.
 This collection includes:

 • The set's name and description